johnosbb/NLP/Spacy/clause_types.md

 The non-finite verb phrase has been outlined in bold in the examples above.

-Again, it can be difficult to distinguish between a direct object,indirect object,object compliment and a non-fiinite verb phrase.
+Again, it can be difficult to distinguish between a direct object,indirect object,object complement and a non-fiinite verb phrase.
 We can normally clarify the situation by substituting the phrase with __something__.
 If we can replace the phrase with "__something__" then we can assume that the phrase is acting as a nominal.

 For the first sentence: